alexander11012/ds_rtsp/README.md

 <details>
 <summary>Setup</summary>

+*Note that this method was tested with the YOLOv11n model and was confirmed to be fully functional.
+The ds_rtsp_y11n pipeline has been added to the repository with minimal modifications to the original configuration file for clarity.*

 #### Dependencies installation on Jetson Nano:
 *Note: All path-sensitive commands will assume the DeepStream path to be ```/opt/nvidia/deepstream/deepstream-6.0/``` and will explicitly use this path where applicable.*
 - Complete [**DeepStream**](https://docs.nvidia.com/metropolis/deepstream/6.0.1/dev-guide/text/DS_Quickstart.html#install-dependencies) setup and dependencies installation: